Bali Retreat 2026

 Snacks

-Things like nuts or trail mix can be very welcome additions to your travel bag.
+Things like nuts or trail mix can be very welcome additions to your bag when we are coming back from excursions so please be sure to think about this ahead of time.

 Snaplock Bags in a few sizes

 Yes I am a snacker!
+Did I mention that?
 And besides keeping my snacks fresh and free of those tiny annoying Bali ants (!), little baggies have a myriad of uses while I’m away.
 I love the reusable Decor ones which are also the perfect size to hold cash in my handbag.
 You can get these at Woollies by the way.

 Sunscreen